staxx6/nvim-config/doc/help.md

 **Normal mode**

 dd : Delete current line
-diw or daw : delete inner word; delete 'a' word (with whitespace after word) ce : Delete at cursor start to word end; Go in enter mode cw : Delete the word under the cursor and go in enter mode s : delete char at current cursor position and enters the input mode
+diw or daw : delete inner word; delete around a word ce : Delete at cursor start to word end; Go in enter mode cw : Delete the word under the cursor and go in enter mode s : delete char at current cursor position and enters the input mode